 “Dinner is served in one of the most spectacular edifices that [has] ever been created for a restaurant,” customer Andreas from Denmark wrote.
 “It [is] a bit like a concrete bunker that has been dropped in the ocean and tilted so that one end sticks out.”

 The icy waters crash onto the dark rocks and then retreat as guests file indoors.
 The first floor is composed entirely of oak with a foyer and cloakroom.
 A walk down to the second floor, housing a champagne bar, will put guests in a water-and-land limbo.
-Guests then continue to the final floor where the iconic panoramic view is seen by no more then 40 guests.
+Guests then descend to the final floor where the iconic panoramic view is seen by no more than 40 guests.

 “This is a restaurant that does not so much serve food as it makes culinary works of art.
 Every single serving in the [17-]course tasting menu is a carefully crafted work of art in two ways: it is both a tiny sculpture made from sand, stone, shells, seaweed, and occasionally water as well as a culinary work of art,” Andreas wrote.
 Include Under on your bucket list, along with these 18 one-of-a-kind adventures.

 The day it opened, the restaurant had over 7,000 reservations, and it’s known for months of waiting time.
 You can book here.
-Although the wait is long, those months give you time to save for the steep price—a meal with drinks is about 430 dollars.
+Although the wait is long—the underwater restaurant is almost completely booked until January 2020—those months will give you time to save for the steep price.
+A meal with drinks is about $430 or $260 without.
 If that, not to mention the trip to Norway, is a little pricey for you, dine in style stateside with 2018’s best-rated restaurants for everyday dining in America.
+If you decide to take the plunge, the underwater restaurant’s address is Bålyveien 48, 4521 Lindesnes, Norway, which is about an hour and twenty minutes drive from the nearest airport.